 Dit zijn de afstanden die er per dag gefietst zijn.
 Dag 4 was de rustdag.Dag 5 en 6 waren de dagen dat we rond hebben gereden in de Veluwe zonder bagage.

 The 100 cols tour - Part II

-The 100 cols tour is a 4000 km long cycling route through France and often called 'the toughest cycling tour in the world' (col is the French word for mountain pass).
+The 100 cols tour is a 4000 km long cycling route through France and is often called 'the toughest cycling tour in the world' (col is the French word for mountain pass).
 The route starts in the north, near Saverne.
-Then it runs, via as many hills and mountains as possible, to the Pyrenees.
-In the Pyrenees the route climbs many famous mountains before continuing, via the Mont Ventoux, through the French Alps.
+Then it runs to the Pyrenees via as many hills and mountains as possible.
+In the Pyrenees, the route climbs many famous mountains before continuing, via the Mont Ventoux, through the French Alps.
 The end is again in Saverne.

-In May we had already cycled more than 1000 km of the route (see 100 cols tour Part 1).
-We had started just before the Ballon d'Alsace.
-From there we cycled 300 km north before continuing south-west until about 400 km north of the Pyrenees.
-In Brioude we had taken the train back home.
-This time we still won't finish the entire route, but will just cycle as far as possible.
-If everything goes well we should end up near the col de Bonette, near Italy.
-Our luggage will be similar to our trip in May, except that we will carry even fewer clothes.
-It didn't take long to prepare everything.
+In May, we cycled more than 1000 km of the route (see 100 cols tour Part 1).
+We had started just before the Ballon d'Alsace, from where we had cycled 300 km north before continuing south-west until about 400 km north of the Pyrenees.
+We had taken a train home in Brioude, which would be the start of this trip.
+We hoped to end up near the col de Bonette, close to Italy.
+Our gear was similar to our trip in May, except that we carried even fewer clothes.
+It didn't take long to pack everything.